 I stumbled across an interesting application called Twittersheep that produces a word cloud based on the biographies of your followers on Twitter.
+[Edited 3 February 2013: Twittersheep is no longer online.]
 This is what Twittersheep came up with based on my followers:

 There aren’t many surprises in the words that pop out.
 In a way, I’m pleased my followers’ interests or specialisms match my own.